Community Together Service

 - The Connector will discuss the various social groups and activities available and organise their first session attendance

-The Community Connector may initially attend the first few events with the citizen to provide support and introduce them to the groups.
-Support will be reduced as their confidence improves and they are able to attend independently.
+The Community Connector may initially attend the first few events with the citizens to provide support and introduce them to the groups.
+Reliance will be reduced as their confidence improves and they are able to attend independently.

 Referrals to a Community Connector